 Dawn broke still and the farm floated alone in a heavy cloak of fog.
 Mist froze on branches, wire, hay, and manes.
 I warmed a saddle pad and bit indoors, waited until afternoon to mount.

 …until a normal dose of bute crashed her kidneys without warning.
-She spent most of a week – not to mention a substantial amount of cash – in the hospital.
+She spent most of a week – not to mention a large pile of cash – in the hospital.
 We saved her life, but not her career.
 Horses with compromised kidneys shouldn’t be put at risk of dehydration.
-She can do lots of things now.
-Endurance isn't one of them.
+She can do almost anything now.
+But not endurance.

 So, I got my old campaigner out of semi-retirement.
-He was a rock star before headshaking syndrome put him out of the game back in 2016.
-But he’d been looking better for months.
+He was a rock star before headshaking syndrome put him out of the game.
+But he’d been looking better for several months.
 No reason not to give him a shot; we could always reverse course if he wasn't happy.

 He was happy.
 So, so happy!
 It was all I could do to keep his inner monster from eating too much trail, too fast, at Top o’ the World.
 We finished our first 50 together in several years.
-And we really were on top of the world.
+We really were on top of the world.

 But we don’t learn much on smooth seas.

 When the waves are high and the fog closes in, and we are chilled to the bone just trying to find our way…that is where the answers are.
-A world that shrinks, also sharpens.
-The things that are closest, the ones we tend to ignore, come into focus.
-We learn to rest in uncertainty.
-And if we can find peace in that place, we can find it anywhere.
+We must get comfortable with being uncomfortable.
+Learn to rest in uncertainty.
+If we can find peace in that place, we can find it anywhere.

 There’s an interesting book, if you’re struggling, called Life is in the Transitions.
-It tells stories of people who have suffered much more than I. The author observes out that – contrary to our cultural undercurrent of expectation that life is “supposed to” always move us onward and upward – our lived experience rarely follows that trajectory.
-We should expect to be in the midst of transition (often the uncomfortable variety) for a high percentage of our lives.
+It tells stories of people who have suffered much more than I. Its point is that – contrary to our cultural undercurrent of expectation that life is “supposed to” always move us onward and upward – our lived experience rarely follows that trajectory.
+We should expect to be in the midst of transition (often the uncomfortable variety) for about 40% of our lives.
 Might as well get good at it, eh?

 It’s bright again today.
 I’ll saddle two horses – the one with damaged kidneys and the one that colicked – and embrace this fleeting moment that holds them both.